isabella232/vantage-dss-plugin-mle-functions/README.txt

    table prior to executing an algorithm, but others do not.
 In the former case, the Advanced SQL Engine throws an "Already exists" exception.

-2. The appended version of the Dataiku DSS Teradata Vantage Analytic Functions plugin has been tested to work with the MLE analytic functions on Vantage 1.1 systems.
+2. The appended version of the Dataiku DSS Teradata Vantage MLE Functions plugin has been tested to work with the MLE analytic functions on Vantage 1.1 systems.
 Earlier or later analytic function versions may require a different set of function metadata.